Aaron, my son with the labels of autism and developmental disabilities, had a doctor’s appointment so I brought him late to his adult day program.

 Aaron pushing the cart was a balancing and behavioral technique to keep Aaron on task and keep him from running off down the aisle.
 It also put Aaron in a valued position because he was needed for each item.
 It also required each of the people to (SOCIALLY INTERACT) with Aaron.

 The people with disabilities all got into it.
 But the kind, but totally clueless aide was doing everything for them–even putting the item in the cart for them.
 And, obnoxious me, I would return the item to the person, put it in their hands, and ask them to put the item in the cart.
 (LEARNED HELPLESSNESS.)
 Geesh!

 Since Aaron was pushing the cart, he was like the leader of the safari.
 He did great, but I swear, the others had either lost their skills or hadn’t had much opportunity to learn about PARTIAL PARTICIPATION and practice being an active participant in the shopping environment.

 We had a hard time finding the frozen juices, but guess what?
-Near the ceiling, there was a big sign that said “JUICE” – which I of course, pointed out so the group could READING CONTEXT CLUES it.
+Near the ceiling, there was a big sign that said “JUICE” – which I, of course, pointed out so the group could read CONTEXT CLUES.